 501 N. Ogden Ave., Chicago, IL This is a biker bar, but it will probably look nothing like what you have in mind.
 Even though the sign out front has a skeleton on a vintage bike.
 Twisted Spoke is artfully decorated with bike parts and accessories but has more of a lounge feel than somewhere you’d park a Harley.
 It’s definitely known to attract a pretty diverse crowd, too.
 There are twenty beers on tap and more than 300(!) varieties of whiskey available.
 If it’s nice out, there’s a killer roof deck too.

 A retro salon is the last place anyone imagines getting drinks—even with the cool vintage furnishings and hairdryers this one has—but Beauty Bar is here to change your mind about that.
 Come for the daily drink specials and stay for the eclectic music, which can range from 80’s night to indie dance parties to rap shows.
 It does get crowded and crazy, though.
 With six other locations in cities across the country, you’ll definitely want to check it out while you’re traveling.

 34 Mason St, San Francisco, CA

-SF is chock full of outstanding beer bars that are the perfect alternative to an overcrowded pub and a plastic cup of warm Guiness (Toronado, Monk’s Kettle, Abbot’s Cellar, to name a few) but we’re partial to this Union Square spot that is the first US outpost from the world-famous (well in beer geek circles anyway) Danish brewers.
-Featuring 42 taps of deliciousness and a cool Nordic vibe, Mikeller Bar is the ideal spot to expand your knowledge of European-style brews that aren’t Irish.
+SF is chock full of outstanding beer bars that are the perfect alternative to an overcrowded pub and a plastic cup of warm Guinness (Toronado, Monk’s Kettle, Abbot’s Cellar, to name a few) but we’re partial to this Union Square spot that is the first US outpost from the world-famous (well in beer geek circles anyway) Danish brewers.
+Featuring 42 taps of deliciousness and a cool Nordic vibe, Mikkeller Bar is the ideal spot to expand your knowledge of European-style brews that aren’t Irish.